Antoine101/Dataquest-Projects/README.md

 ## Predicting Car Prices

-**Keywords : Data Analysis, Machine Learning, Cars, Price prediction, K-Nearest Neighbors**
+**Keywords : Data Analysis, Machine Learning, K-Nearest Neighbors, Cars, Price prediction**

 In this project, we practice the machine learning workflow and implement a k-nearest neighbors algorithm to predict a car's market price using its attributes.

 ## Predicting House Sale Prices

-**Keywords : Data Analysis, Machine Learning, Houses, Price prediction, Linear Regression, Functions pipeline**
+**Keywords : Data Analysis, Machine Learning, Linear Regression, Functions pipeline, Houses, Price prediction**

 In this project, we implement a linear regression model to predict house sale prices.
 To do that, we create a pipeline of functions that let us quickly iterate on different models.